Nisha318/AWS-Repo/automated-contact-form-aws-serverless/docs/screeenshots/README.md

 ---

 ## Summary
-The evidence above confirms the system works **end-to-end**:
+This project demonstrates an end-to-end automated solution for handling contact form submissions.

-- **Problem:** Manual lead handling risks missed opportunities.
+- **Problem:** Businesses often miss or inconsistently track leads when relying on manual email handling.
-- **Approach:** Automate submissions with AWS serverless services.
+- **Approach:** Built a serverless workflow on AWS that validates and stores submissions in DynamoDB, sends instant notifications through SES, and makes data retrievable via API and an admin page.
-- **Result:** Submissions are instantly stored, emailed, and retrievable.
+- **Result:** Every lead is captured, stored, and delivered in real time with no manual effort required.
-- **Lesson:** Serverless automation reduces operational overhead while ensuring leads are never lost.
+- **Lesson:** Automation with serverless services improves reliability, scalability, and responsiveness while reducing operational overhead.